 Mass P.c (% m/m):

-Mass % is expressed as a proportion.
-It’s the mass of solute per 100 grams of resolution.
-For instance, a ten% m/m resolution of NaCl comprises 10 grams of NaCl dissolved in 100 grams of resolution.
+Mass % is expressed as a share.
+It’s the mass of solute per 100 grams of answer.
+For instance, a ten% m/m answer of NaCl incorporates 10 grams of NaCl dissolved in 100 grams of answer.

 -